Software engineering: Employment

 There are an estimated 26.9 million professional software engineers in the world as of 2022, up from 21 million in 2016.

 Many software engineers work as employees or contractors.
 Software engineers work with businesses, government agencies (civilian or military), and non-profit organizations.
 Some software engineers work for themselves as freelancers.
 Some organizations have specialists to perform each of the tasks in the software development process.
 Other organizations require software engineers to do many or all of them.
 In large projects, people may specialize in only one role.
 In small projects, people may fill several or all roles at the same time.
 Many companies hire interns, often university or college students during a summer break, or externships.
-Specializations include analysts, architects, developers, testers, technical support, middleware analysts, project managers, educators, and researchers.
+Specializations include analysts, architects, developers, testers, technical support, middleware analysts, project managers, software product managers, educators, and researchers.

 Most software engineers and programmers work 40 hours a week, but about 15 percent of software engineers and 11 percent of programmers worked more than 50 hours a week in 2008.
-Potential injuries in these occupations are possible because like other workers who spend long periods sitting in front of a computer terminal typing at a keyboard, engineers and programmers are susceptible to eyestrain, back discomfort, and hand and wrist problems such as carpal tunnel syndrome.
+Potential injuries in these occupations are possible because like other workers who spend long periods sitting in front of a computer terminal typing at a keyboard, engineers and programmers are susceptible to eyestrain, back discomfort, Thrombosis, Obesity, and hand and wrist problems such as carpal tunnel syndrome.